 Ketamine is an exciting development in the treatment of depression, particularly for people who have not found relief with traditional methods.
 Its rapid onset, unique mechanism, and potential to reduce suicidal ideation make it a valuable option for many.
 However, it is very important to approach ketamine treatment with caution, ensuring it is administered by trained professionals in a controlled environment.

 At Nova Recovery, we are committed to helping people explore innovative treatments while prioritising safety and holistic care.
-If you or a loved one are struggling with addiction-related depression, contact us to learn more about how we can support your journey to recovery.
+If you or a loved one is struggling with addiction-related depression, contact us to learn more about how we can support your journey to recovery.

 If you’re ready to explore the latest in mental health care, get in touch with Nova Recovery today.
 Together, we can help you take the first steps toward a brighter future.